MasterControlIncPublic/pdf.js/README.md

     ```
     $ git push --tags origin master
     ```

+OR

+You can use the "Sync Fork" button in the github UI (NOTE: I don't believe this syncs tags, so please do the manual method above!)

 ### Updating `mc-master` with changes from the upstream master
 This should be done after syncing master as described above.
 The idea here is to separate this type of sync from your story/defect work for better history tracking.